fayskerritt/padplants/README.md

 ![Mockup](static/img/readme/mockup.png)

 # UX
+## Project Goals
+The primary goal of Pad Plants is to provide a place for plant lovers to view and share houseplants with information that is useful for knowing where in your home they will be happiest.\

+Working from home may possibly become the new normal for a lot of people, so this web app serves as a platform where users can search for plants that best go in a certain room that they would like to spruce up.

 ## User Stories
 ### New User
 * As a new user, I want to understand the main purpose of the site, so I can learn more about the site’s features.